Last Updated On:

 Your CTA copy, button color, button size, and button placement all play important roles in your conversions.
 While doing your website A/B testing, you will have to test all of these CTA elements to improve your conversion rate.

-The first aspect to test is the copy.
-Since your CTA copy should guide people towards action, it should be short, direct, and actionable.
+You also need to test your CTA copy as it guides users to take action.
+Your CTA copy should be short, direct, and actionable.
 Preferably, it should also focus on what the user is going to get, instead of what you want them to do.

 For example, “Get Your Free Guide,” will typically perform better than, “Download Your Free Guide.”